All Products

 Document Center

-If you plan to switch your legacy DataWorks resource groups to Serverless resource groups, you must assess the resource consumption of your existing tasks to ensure a smooth migration.
-Then, switch to a Serverless resource group with sufficient capacity to handle all your tasks.
-This topic provides examples of how to estimate the required compute units (CUs) for different tasks, describes the potential impacts of the switch, and provides instructions on how to switch from legacy resource groups to Serverless resource groups.
+If you plan to switch your legacy DataWorks resource groups to serverless resource groups, you must first assess the resource consumption of your existing tasks to ensure a smooth migration.
+Then, you can switch to a serverless resource group with sufficient capacity to handle your tasks.
+This topic explains how to estimate the required compute units (CUs), describes the potential impacts of the switch, and provides instructions on switching from legacy to serverless resource groups.

 New resource groups